 All over the world, women remain significantly underrepresented in decision-making positions and political roles.
 A variety of factors connected to patriarchal societal structures contribute to women’s political underrepresentation and deter their participation, including gender-based harassment and violence and a tradition of men holding economic, political, and social power.

-As a matter of fact, women have increased in parliamentary representation around the world in recent years.
-According to the report Women on Parliament, published by the Inter-Parliamentary Union (IPU) in 2019, the Americas continued to lead in terms of both regional averages of women in parliament and the rate of change observed following elections last year.
-In 2018, Asia and the Pacific followed the Americas over women’s representation in the Parliament, reaching stability and new engagements.
+As a matter of fact, the number of women represented in parliament has increased around the world in recent years.
+According to the report Women on Parliament, published by the Inter-Parliamentary Union (IPU) in 2019, the Americas continue to lead in terms of both regional averages of women in parliament and the rate of change observed following elections last year.
+In 2018, Asia and the Pacific followed the Americas over women’s representation in the parliament, reaching stability and new engagements.
 In Europe, advances and erosions in some countries were registered.
-Parliaments in Africa and in the Middle East and North Africa (MENA) region witnessed relatively modest progress.
+Parliaments in Africa, the Middle East, and the North Africa (MENA) region witnessed relatively modest progress.

-While women in parliament continued to rise globally, albeit slowly, women also face increased violence and harassment, which have negative effects on their health, could affect the work they perform, and ultimately dissuade them for running for election or pushing them to leave office prematurely.
-This is often linked to the fact that by entering the political domain women are shifting away from a role that confined them to the private sphere are entering a world where their legitimacy is sometimes challenged.
-For years, the IPU has addressed violence against women in politics as a widespread phenomenon, but several factors aligned in 2018 brought this issue to greater prominence, as highlighted in the report Women on Parliament.
-This includes the publication of the report Violence against women in politics by Special Rapporteur on violence against women, its causes and consequences, which contains specific recommendations to States in this arena.
-The most recent edition of the IPU report also highlights the extended use of the #MeToo hashtag that has been used to denounce sexual harassment and violence in all spheres of life, including politics and particularly parliaments, and the problems with violence against women that have surfaced in the course of the election cycle in a number of countries.
+While the number of women in parliament continues to rise globally, albeit slowly, women also face increased violence and harassment.
+This negatively impacts their health and their performance and ultimately dissuades them from running for election or even pushes them to leave office prematurely.
+This is often linked to the fact that by entering the political domain, women are shifting away from a role that confined them to the private sphere by entering a world where their legitimacy is sometimes challenged.
+For years, the IPU has addressed violence against women in politics as a widespread phenomenon, but several factors in 2018 brought this issue to greater prominence, as highlighted in the report Women on Parliament.
+This includes the publication of the report Violence against women in politics by the Special Rapporteur on violence against women, its causes and consequences, which contains specific recommendations to States in this arena.
+The most recent edition of the IPU report also highlights the extended use of the #MeToo hashtag that has been used to denounce sexual harassment and violence in all spheres of life, including politics, specifically parliaments, and the problems with violence against women that have surfaced in the course of the election cycle in a number of countries.

-While the adoption of laws and regulations can contribute to preventing and addressing violence against women parliamentarian’s, a holistic approach that emphasizes accountability is needed.
+While the adoption of laws and regulations can contribute to preventing and addressing violence against women parliamentarians, a holistic approach that emphasizes accountability is needed.
 The 2018 report of the Special Rapporteur on violence against women, its causes and consequences, has noted that in addition to legislative measures, a range of other measures can be taken by State parties to prevent and tackle violence against women in this field and ensure victims’ access to justice to end the cycle of impunity.
-This includes awareness- raising actions; collect and monitor data and analyze cases on violence against women in politics to design prevention strategies; strengthen complaint mechanisms and response protocols, guidelines, codes of conduct for institutions, ensuring enforcement mechanisms are functional; implement capacity-building activities; establish monitoring bodies, and access to justice and reparations mechanisms.
+This includes raising awareness, collecting and monitoring data and analyzing cases on violence against women in politics to design prevention strategies, strengthening complaint mechanisms and response protocols and codes of conduct for institutions, ensuring the functionality of enforcement mechanisms, implementing capacity-building activities, and establishing monitoring bodies and access to justice and reparations mechanisms.
 The Special Rapporteur also encourages the media to promote public awareness and actions to mitigate gender-based stereotypes and violence against women in politics and increase the visibility of women’s empowerment initiatives.